sahil-75/sahil-75/README.md

 ## Hello there <img src="https://raw.githubusercontent.com/sahil-75/random-assets/master/wave.gif" width="25px">, I am Sahil Kalyani!

-I am presently working as a React Native Developer LTI, Hyderabad.
+I am presently working as a Front-End Engineer @ Amazon.
 I am highly inclined towards developing web and mobile applications to solve real-life problems.
 A hardcore fan of Javascript, and a few of its frameworks like React JS and React Native.
 Currently I am exploring the world of Blockchain and it's innumerable use cases.

 Apart from programming, I also take an active interest in playing the Piano, Table Tennis and public speaking.